This is a case study written by Leah Kalamakis.

 Fewer Support Emails

-I lowered the amount of support emails from people losing their passwords and having trouble accessing course content because they had the same login no matter what course they had access to and AccessAlly made it super easy to manage in Ontraport.
+I lowered the number of support emails from people losing their passwords and having trouble accessing course content because they had the same login no matter what course they had access to and AccessAlly made it super easy to manage in Ontraport.

 Streamlined Marketing Efforts